Disability, Artistry, and Community: Forging a Future

 Pictured: Julia LaGrand/Credit: Tim Correira Photography

-Join us for Disability, Artistry, and Community: Forging a Future, a free performance and panel discussion.
-The event will kick off with a performance, followed by a conversation centered around empowering disabled artists now and in the future.
+Join us for Disability, Artistry, and Community: Forging a Future, a free performance and panel discussion centered around empowering disabled artists now and in the future.
 Panelists will explore career pathways, reflect on how disability shapes artistic voice and innovation, and share best practices for building an inclusive classical music community.

 We welcome musicians of all ages, educators, administrators, and members of the public who are eager to join this rewarding conversation.